-The Vengeance M60 has a dedicated sniper button.
+The Vengeance M90 does not have a dedicated sniper button like the Vengeance M60 FPS-optimized gaming mouse, but the Sniper function is mapped to button 49 by default.
 The sniper function instantly lowers the DPI of the sensor while it is being pressed, and then restores the prior DPI setting as soon as it is released.